ujikCz/ReactiveHTML/README.md

 ```

 ## Compatibility
-All browsers that supports ES5 (IE 10 and higher, Chrome 23 and higher, Firefox 21 and higher)
+All browsers that supports ES5 (Chrome 23 and higher, Firefox 21 and higher)

 ## About
 This library allows you to write components with html elements in javascript, so you can create conditional rendering or